openstack/ironic/doc/source/admin/cleaning.rst

 Out-of-band
 -----------
 Out-of-band are actions performed by your management controller, such as IPMI, iLO, or DRAC.
-Out-of-band steps will be performed by ironic using a power or management interface.
+Out-of-band steps will be performed by Ironic using a power or management interface.
 Which steps are performed depends on the hardware type and hardware itself.